The main aim of treatment for diabetes is to reduce your risk of developing complications by keeping your blood glucose

 - Sulphonylureas (example, gliclazide, glipizide, glibenclamide)

 Metformin works by improving your body's response to the insulin you naturally make.
 It also reduces the amount of sugar that your liver makes and that your stomach/intestines absorb.
 Metformin is prescribed in people with type 2 diabetes whose blood glucose levels cannot be lowered with diet, exercise and other lifestyle changes.

 Sulphonylureas work by making your pancreas produce more insulin.
 They are prescribed in people with type 2 diabetes whose blood glucose levels cannot be lowered with metformin.
 There are several tablets in this group.
 They include:

-This is an insulin sensitiser which help reduce insulin resistance in your body.
+This is an insulin sensitiser which helps reduce insulin resistance in your body.
 Pioglitazone is prescribed in people with type 2 diabetes whose blood glucose levels cannot be lowered with metformin and sulphonylureas.